Coder-Lalit/realistic-data-generator/README.md

 ### ✅ Benefits

+- **🔑 Unique ID First**: Every record starts with a unique UUID identifier for easy tracking
 - **🎯 Predictable API Responses**: Client applications can rely on consistent field positions
 - **🔄 Easier Data Processing**: Scripts and tools can expect fields in the same order every time
 - **🐛 Better Debugging**: Easier to spot patterns and troubleshoot issues